alanicio/react_link_shortener/README.md

 The only interactive part is the url shortener and the generated urls.

-The use is able to:
+The user is able to:
 - Shorten any valid URL
 - See a list of their shortened links, even after refreshing the browser
 - Copy the shortened link to their clipboard in a single click